MaggieCoder/Neuroepithelial-Organoid-Analysis-Pipeline/DDS.md

 ## **1️⃣ Project Overview**
 ### **1.1 Purpose**
 This project aims to classify **Apical-in** and **Apical-out** cell configurations in neuroepithelial organoids based on ZO1-EGFP fluorescence intensity and spatial distribution.
-The tool processes `.tif` microscopy images, segments cells, extracts intensity-based features, and outputs classification results as both CSV files and overlay images.
+The tool processes `.[...]

 ### **1.2 Scope**
 - Load `.tif` images (grayscale or single-channel fluorescence).